-CSSS provides free statistical consulting to current UW faculty, staff, and students working on social science problems, broadly defined.
-Our consultants offer guidance at any stage of a project from study design and planning through the selection statistical methods to the interpretation of model results.
-However, we recommend involving a statistician at the earliest stage possible, as this ensures the best scientific foundation for statistical analyses.
-Please note that CSSS consultants do not generally provide statistical software support nor do consultants run analyses for consulting clients.
+CSSS provides free statistical consulting to current UW faculty, staff, and students working on social science problems.
+We offer guidance at any stage of a project -- from study design and planning through the selection and interpretation of statistical models.

 - Assistance with study planning and design

 - Review of the analysis section of proposals and reports

 - Assistance with the choice and application of statistical methods